When you look at the world of ecommerce, there’s no denying that a lot has happened in just a short amount of time.

 - Seeing the price listed in the local currency

-- Having confidence in your brand’s handling of sensitive data, and being assured that it will be a secure transaction
+- Having confidence in your brand’s handling of sensitive data, and being assured it will be a secure transaction

 - Clear policies related to shipping, delivery, and returns